 MILD CRAMPING OR SPOTTING

 Your blood could be pink, red, or brown and is usually much less than the amount you’d have for your period.
-Probably best described as light bleeding, it never turns into a flow that needs a tampon and usually lasts less than three days, but can only last a few hours.
+Probably best described as light bleeding, it never turns into a flow that needs a tampon and usually lasts less than three days, but can last only a few hours.
 The cramping is mild as well.
-This is one where if you are hoping that you are pregnant it can really freak you out.
-I have to say that I didn’t know it was so common when I was pregnant, in fact, research shows that 1 in 4 women get spotting in early pregnancy and it is usually in the first trimester.
+This is one where, if you are hoping that you are pregnant, it can really freak you out.
+I have to say that I didn’t know it was so common when I was pregnant.
+In fact, research shows that 1 in 4 women get spotting in early pregnancy, and it is usually in the first trimester.

 TINGLING OR ACHING BREASTS